 - Does the venue have exclusive vendors that you must work with?

-Once you have found and booked a venue that is a match for your budget, requirements, and the type of event you want to host, you can start planning the details of your event.
+Once you have found and booked a venue that is a match for your budget, requirements, and the type of event you want to host, you can start planning the details of your company event.

 1-to-3 months in advance

-As you start to work out the details of your event, revisit your event goal and think about how each choice you make can help you realize it.
-You can assemble a small an event planning committee with representatives from different departments who can help research and weigh in on event details like food, entertainment, and activities.
+As you start to work out the details of your company event, revisit your goal and think about how each choice you make can help you realize it.
+You can assemble a small event planning committee with representatives from different departments who can help research and weigh in on event details like food, entertainment, and activities.
 Just be sure to define who has the authority to make final decisions.